White-eyed vireo. Photo: Peter Volkmar

 Updated: September 15, 2020

-Closure includes all areas of the property, including those properties managed by Dogwood Canyon: hiking trails, the Nature Play area, picnic tables, the basin, restrooms and the C.E.
+Current closures will include the Nature Play area, picnic tables, the basin, restrooms and the C.E.
 Doolin visitor center building.
-As this property is private, accessing trails or any other portion of the property during the closure is considered trespassing.
-This decision was made to protect our community of staff, local residents, volunteers, and visitors during this public health emergency.
+As this property is private, accessing trails or any other portion of the property when closed is considered trespassing.
+These decisions are made to protect our community of staff, local residents, volunteers, and visitors during this public health emergency.

 Be assured we are working to get the trails open.
 Several factors affect the decision to open or remain closed, regardless of local municipal permissions.
 Like you, we are anxious to reopen, but must do so in a responsible manner that protects our staff, volunteers and visitors.